All pages

 CSV tables support the CHECK TABLE and REPAIR TABLE statements.

-CHECK TABLE will mark the table as corrupt if it finds a problem, while REPAIR TABLE will restore rows until the first corrupted row, discarding the rest.
+CHECK TABLE marks the table as corrupt if it finds a problem, while REPAIR TABLE restores rows until the first corrupted row, discarding the rest.

 Examples